niloycste/Customize-User-Model-Manager-Rest-Api-ORM-using-Django-/README.md

 # UpdateTechCodingAssesment
-i have done two assesment based on DRF for the update tech coding assesment
+i did two assessment based on DRF for the update tech coding assesment

 ## Task1-
 For Task1 i created user model using "AbstractBaseUser" class and a custom user manager using "BaseUserManager"  and thereafter implemented login and registration API using DRF.The API's name are "RegisterApi"(register) and "LoginAPI"(login).